idaholab/virtual_test_bed/doc/content/lwr/rpv_fracture/rpv_thermomechanical_3d.md

 ### `Problem`

-This block is used to defined parameters for the [ReferenceResidualProblem](https://mooseframework.inl.gov/source/problems/ReferenceResidualProblem), which is defined to override the standard MOOSE convergence checks and ensure that the individual variables are converged relative to meaningful values.
+This block is used to define parameters for the [ReferenceResidualProblem](https://mooseframework.inl.gov/source/problems/ReferenceResidualProblem), which is defined to override the standard MOOSE convergence checks and ensure that the individual variables are converged relative to meaningful values.
 All parameters in this block in this example are specifically related to controlling those convergence checks.

 !listing /lwr/rpv_fracture/thermomechanical/rpv_thermomechanical_3d.i block=Problem